miladino43/microgreet/README.md

 ```
 docker build --target tester -t miladino/hello-django:test .
 ```
+The output of this step will show the test results
 ### To build the final image
 ```
 docker build --target builder -t miladino/hello-django:1.3 .